-3.NBT A1.
-Use place value understanding and properties of operations to perform multi-digit arithmetic.
-Use place value understanding to round whole numbers to the nearest 10 or 100.
+3.NBT A1.Use place value understanding to round whole numbers to the nearest 10 or 100.

 3-LS3-2, Use evidence to support the explanation that traits can be influenced by the environment.

 Activity: Have the students count the seeds found in fruits of various sizes and shapes.
 They may round numbers to get an idea of how many seeds a fruit with a large quantity of seeds may hold.